thephpleague/uri/docs/5.0/uri/api.md

 URI Objects API
 =======

-The URI objects are mainly used to validate and normalized URI against RFC3986 and each scheme specific validation rules.
+The URI objects are mainly used to validate and normalized URI against `RFC3986` and each scheme specific validation rules.

+<p class="message-warning">Starting with version <code>1.1.0</code> all URI objects are defined in the <code>League\Uri</code> namespace.
+The <code>League\Uri\Schemes</code> namespace is deprecated and will be removed in the next major release.</p>

 Creating new URI objects
 -------